Business Law 2017/2018

 1. Learn the conceptions and the sources of commercial law;

 2. Identify the acts of commerce in general;

 3. Qualify the subjects of the commercial relationship (of the merchants);

-5. Identify and understand the legal regime of company and product distinctive signs;
+5. Identify and understand the legal intellectual property law

 The methods will be used: expository, Socratic, inductive and the method of the case.
 The expository is translated in the transmission of knowledge, the Socratic, process of evolutionary learning that consists in putting to the interlocutor a series of questions; And the inductive, which is translated into a reasoning, starting from a sufficient number of particular cases to conclude a general truth.
 The case method consists of "theorizing", based on case law.